MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ```
     a.
 How many genes are there in the data?

     b.
-How many genes on chromosome 2?
+How many genes are there on chromosome 2?

     c.
 How many mRNAs are there on chromosome 10?